Nutrition Labelling On Food Products UK

 You must not make nutrition claims (e.g. low fat) without following certain rules.
 The same legislation applies to a health claim (e.g. calcium helps to maintain normal bones).

-You must not claim, imply, or state that food can prevent, treat, or cure any disease or medical condition.
+Note: must not claim, imply, or state that food can prevent, treat, or cure any disease or medical condition.

 The DHSC produces documents that contain information about the use and the labelling of food supplements in England.
 Follow legislation relating to the sale of food supplements if you manufacture, sell, or import: